breuderink/epsilon/README.md

 # Epsilon
-Epsilon is a library with small functions for machine learning and statistics written in plain C. The functions are well tested and loosely coupled.
+Epsilon is a library with small functions for machine learning and statistics written in plain C. The functions are well tested and decoupled.

 ## Motivation
 Most machine learning focuses on training large models on powerful hardware.
-After training, models are frozen and applied to new data.
-These trained models can be compressed to allow making predictions on constrained hardware such as microcontrollers.
-This compressed model can be applied to new data, but the model itself is static.
+After training, researchers freeze the models and apply them to new data.
+These models are too big to run on microcontrollers.
+One can compress these models to make them fit.
+The compressed model can make predictions for new data.
+But the model itself remains static, even if the environment changes.

-An alternative approach is to optimize the model on the target hardware.
-This requires particular efficient and robust algorithms, since there is no researcher to guide the process.
+An alternative approach is to optimise the model on the microcontroller itself.
+In this case, the model can adapt to new data.
+This requires particular memory-efficient algorithms.
+Further, the optimization process should be reliable.
+Epsilon provides methods to train and apply machine learning methods on microcontrollers.

-The epsilon library contains building blocks for both training and applying machine learning models on such underpowered devices, such as microcontrollers.

 These algorithms should function on microcontrollers, such as the [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/),